Local and global scalar curvature rigidity of Einstein manifolds: Local scalar curvature rigidity

 It remains to show that the metrics $g_t$ are not Einstein for small values of $t$.
 Since $h$ is a TT-tensor we have

-However, as $h$ is compactly supported, standard theory of elliptic equations tells us that $h\notin \ker(\Delta_E)$.
+However, as $h$ is compactly supported, the unique continuation property for elliptic equations tells us that $h\notin \ker(\Delta_E)$.
 Therefore, $g_t$ can not be Einstein for small $t$, which contradicts (iii). \end{proof} \begin{proof}[Proof of Theorem \ref{thm:rigidityopenRicciflat}] Up to taking Remark \ref{rem:prescribing_scal_Ricci_flat} and Remark \ref{rem:maximality_lambda_Ricci_flat} into account, the proof is the same. \end{proof}